Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

 What God Says or Does:

-God can handle all of my family’s needs!
+God can handle all of our family’s needs!

-Surrendering to God’s will and timing helped extinguish my fears – the driver of my micromanaging actions that took me away from taking better care of myself and fulfilling my purpose and calling for the Lord.
+Surrendering to God’s will and timing helps extinguish our fears – the driver of our micromanaging actions that take us away from taking better care of ourselves and fulfilling our purpose and calling for the Lord.

-Use Faith to Strengthen Your Self-care Through Small Steps of Obedience & Big Leaps of Faith
+Fourth: Faith-driven Self-care Occurs by Taking Small Steps of Obedience & Big Leaps of Faith

-Like so many of you, when caring for my family became my priority, I found several self-care ‘shortcuts.’
-I figured I was young and in good health so that I would be okay for a while.
+Like you, when caring for my family was my top (only) priority, I found several self-care ‘shortcuts.’
+I figured I was young and in good health, so you know, I would be okay for a while.
 Over time, I realized how easily ‘a while’ can turn into years.
+Lots of years.

 How do I adapt and change all of the habits I’ve developed over the years; the shortcuts, the cheats, the quick and efficient methods I’ve designed to get everyone out the door just in time for today’s deadline?

 It looked like a HUGE change was going to be required.
-Something BIG will need to happen to fix ‘all of this’ (insert your favorite ‘hottie’ cliche here!).
+Something BIG will need to happen to fix ‘all of this’ (insert your favorite ‘hot mess’ cliche here!).